craftamap/esbuild-plugin-html/README.md

 interface HtmlFileConfiguration {
     filename: string,           // Output filename, e.g. index.html.
-This path is relative to the out dir
-    entryPoints: string[],      // Entry points to inject into the created html file, e.g. ['src/index.jsx'].
+This path is relative to the out dir entryPoints?: string[],     // Entry points to inject into the created html file, e.g. ['src/index.jsx'].
                                 // Multiple entryPoints are possible.
+Must supply entryPoints or outputs. injectedOutputs?: string[], // Esbuild outputs to inject into the created html file, e.g. ['dist/auth.js'].
-    title?: string,             // title to inject into the head, will not be set if not specified htmlTemplate?: string,      // custom html document template string.
+                                // Multiple outputs are possible.
+Must supply entryPoints or outputs. title?: string,             // title to inject into the head, will not be set if not specified htmlTemplate?: string,      // custom html document template string.
 If you omit a template,
                                 // a default template will be used (see below)